SalmanSattarr/Salman_Java_Assignment_3/README.md

 4. complete the Form class:
    - add a Form with 3 fields to the Form class (applicantName, address, phone number)
    - add a fillForm method to the Form class

+5. Add a printForm method to the main driver class.